peterrenshaw/bigbox/docs/hack/hack-bigbox-search-ui-io.md

 keywords here.
 Bangs is just another way to control how you search using text controls.
 Using controls in search has the following advantages:

-    simplicity of controls
+* simplicity of controls
-    reduces valuable on-screen clutter
+* reduces valuable on-screen clutter
-    growth of controls
+* growth of controls

 The idea of Bang keyword controls also has a key disadvantage:

-    introduction of exta complexity to the user,
+* introduce exta complexity to user

 The key idea behind bigbox is to simplify the interface but maintain the ability to do complex things behind the scenes.
 The downside is the